-Some types of investments produce income in the form of dividends or interest.
+Certain investments produce income in the form of dividends or interest.
 Here are some tax consequences to consider:

 Dividend-producing investments.
 Qualified dividends are taxed at the favorable long-term capital gains tax rate rather than at your higher ordinary-income tax rate.